krother/training_and_teaching_methods/getting_started/getting_to_know.md

 ### Example:

-In the beginning of a bioinformatics course, I used ~10 cardboard molecules: tRNA, ribosomal subunits, mRNA, ATP.
+In the beginning of a bioinformatics course, I used about 10 cardboard molecules: tRNA, ribosomal subunits, mRNA, ATP.
 While introducing themselves, the students explained and thereby repeated the molecules that we worked on in the course.

 ## Introduction Memory